 A skull fracture is a break to one of the bones which form the head.
-These include the cranium at the back of the head, parietal bones on the side and frontal bone or forehead.
+These include the cranium at the back of the head, parietal bones on the side, and frontal bone or forehead.

-Skull fractures occur due to an impact to the head from either a blunt or sharp object.
+Skull fractures occur due to an impact on the head from either a blunt or sharp object.
 Common examples in sports include collisions between players in contact sports such as rugby, where fractures to the cheekbones and nose are common.

 Being hit by a ball (e.g. cricket) or stick or racket (e.g. hockey) may also cause a facial or skull fracture.
 The severity of the injury depends on the type of fracture:

 - A simple fracture is a break in the bone which is not dislodged in any way and doesn’t break the skin.

 - A depressed fracture occurs when the bone is crushed and part of it is moved in towards the brain.

 - A compound fracture occurs when the bone breaks the skin and splinters.

 The most serious injuries occur when the fractured part of the skull comes into contact with the brain.
 This can cause temporary or permanent disability or even be fatal.

 It is important that someone with a suspected skull fracture is: